Kostr/UEFI-Lessons/Lessons/Lesson_73/README.md

 ```
 Practically nothing has changed, only the string token for the `DefaultName` field was updated.

-But now you can see how default values referece our storages:
+But now you can see how default values reference our storages:
 ```
     numeric
        ...